hirakhan95/recipe-realm/README.md

 ### Solved Bugs
 - Update function was not callable.
 I explicitly imported update recipe function in menu.py
+- Sometimes limit cross from google sheet APIs.
+This was resolved by try catch sleep in while loop.
+- Shutil doesnt create better columns understanding for text center resolved by providing columns number to center itself.
+- HTML doesnt take pictures from assets.
+Resolved by providing cdn links.

 ## Remaining Bugs
-- No bugs remaining
+- Clear screen function does also show previous displayed results in screen on scroll
+- Javascript terminal sometimes stucks with throwing any error on inputs

 ## Deployment
-The project was deployed on Github.
+The project was deployed on Heroku.
 The following steps were taken for deployment:

 - Add dependencies to requirements.txt file with command "pip3 freeze > requirements.txt"
 - Commit and push to GitHub